riot/riot.github.io/documentation.md

 </div>
 ```

-Again, the expression can be just a simple property or a full javascript expression.
+Again, the expression can be just a simple property or a full JavaScript expression.
 The `if` directive is a special attribute:
-  - `true or (truthy)`: mount a nested component or add an element to the template
+  - `true (or truthy)`: mount a nested component or add an element to the template
-  - `false or (falsy)`: unmount an element or a component
+  - `false (or falsy)`: unmount an element or a component

 ### Fragments conditional